jdm79/react-redux-guessing-game/README.md

 #### Unit testing on redux?

 Some see action creators and reducers as an implementation detail, better tested with integration tests on the API - on points of user interaction.
 The benefits of skipping unit tests include having fewer tests to maintain and less refactoring when refactoring code.
-However, the big disadvantage of not having unit tests is that when things go wrong,it can very difficult to diagnose the problem when tests fail.
-Integration tests can cover such a broad swath of code that it can be hard to find which part of the code is causing a fail.
+However, the big disadvantage of not having unit tests is that when things go wrong, it can be very difficult to diagnose the problem when tests fail.
+Integration tests can cover such a broad body of code that it can be hard to find which part of the code is causing a fail.
 It's a matter of personal choice and also how complicated your action creators and reducers are.
 If they are more complicated, it's better to have unit tests for them.